BroadcastingITB/_shortcut_CRON/README.md

 ```

 ## Note on resubmission:
-• If resubmission not included, it runs once.
+- If resubmission not included, it runs once.
-• If resubmission has Delay and “Repeats”:N, it repeats N times.
+- If resubmission has Delay and “Repeats”:N, it repeats N times.
-• If resubmission has Delay, but Repeats is omitted, it runs perpetually (until the alarm is deleted, manually or by another process).
+- If resubmission has Delay, but Repeats is omitted, it runs perpetually (until the alarm is deleted, manually or by another process).
-• if “until” date/time given and would be exceeded then don’t resubmit.
+- If “until” date/time given and would be exceeded then don’t resubmit.

 ## Installation
 ### Components